Mean Creek

 Mean Creek is a 2004 American coming-of-age psychological drama film written and directed by Jacob Aaron Estes and starring Rory Culkin, Ryan Kelley, Scott Mechlowicz, Trevor Morgan, Josh Peck, and Carly Schroeder.
+The film is about a group of teenagers in a small Oregon town who devise a plan to get revenge on an overweight, troubled bully during a boating trip.
+When their plan goes too far, they have to face unexpected consequences.
 It was produced by Susan Johnson, Rick Rosenthal, and Hagai Shaham.

-The film is about a group of teenagers who devise a plan to get revenge on an overweight, troubled bully on a boating trip.
-When their plan goes too far, they have to deal with the unexpected consequences of their actions.
 The film premiered at the Sundance Film Festival on January 15, 2004, and was later screened at the Cannes Film Festival on May 14, 2004.
 It was then given a limited release in major US cities on August 20, 2004, mostly playing at art house theaters.

 Plot

-Small and quiet Sam admits to his older brother Rocky that the school bully George has hurt him because he moved George's video camera while George was filming himself playing basketball.
-Rocky tells his friends, reserved Clyde and troubled Marty, and they devise a plan for revenge.
-Part of the prank entails taking George on a boating trip to celebrate Sam's fictional birthday.
-Then, they will get him to strip in a game of truth or dare, throw him in the river, and make him run home naked.
+In a small Oregon town, overweight school bully George Tooney films himself playing basketball.
+Small and quiet Sam Merric touches George's camera, resulting in George mercilessly attacking Sam.
+Sam tells his older brother Rocky about the incident, to which Rocky tells his friends, reserved Clyde and troubled Marty Blank, thus devising a plan for revenge.
+Part of the prank involves taking George on a boating trip to celebrate Sam's fictional birthday.
+Then, they plan to strip him in a game of truth or dare, throw him into the river, and make him run home naked.

-Sam invites his new girlfriend Millie along and all five of them are driven to the river by Marty.
-During the ride, George reveals a different side by being genuinely pleased to be invited; the group also learns he is dyslexic.
+Sam invites his new girlfriend Millie along, and Marty drives the group to the river.
+During the ride, George reveals a different side of himself by being genuinely pleased to be invited and that he is dyslexic.
 However, Sam does not tell Millie the real plan until they arrive near the river.
 Millie refuses to continue until Sam promises to call the plan off.
-Sam tells Rocky, who then tells Clyde and Marty.
-Although Clyde has no problem, Marty is very reluctant.
+Sam tells Rocky, who then tells Clyde and Marty, with Marty being very reluctant to do so.
 Throughout the trip, George clumsily attempts to fit in with the group.
 Despite this, he also gets confrontational when questioned about his motives (or lack thereof).
-The group soon realizes that although George is annoying, he is very lonely and just wants to be socially accepted.
+The group soon realizes that although George is annoying, he is just very lonely and only wants to be socially accepted.

-On the boat, Marty deviates from the others' plan and initiates a game of truth or dare, though the rest decide to go along.
-After George shoots Marty with a water gun in good fun, he makes a funny quip about Marty's father, not remembering that it is a sore subject as Marty's father committed suicide years before.
-This sets off Marty, who exposes the whole plan and starts to ridicule George.
-Angered and humiliated, George launches into a vulgar tirade against everyone else, ending by crudely mocking Marty's deceased father and Clyde's two gay fathers.
-As Rocky tries to stop the fight, he accidentally pushes George off the boat.
+On the boat, Marty deviates from the plan and initiates a game of truth or dare, though the rest decide to go along.
+After George sprays Marty with a water gun in good fun, he makes a funny quip about Marty's father, not remembering that it is a sore subject as Marty's father committed suicide.
+This triggers Marty, who exposes the whole plan.
+A heated George lashes out at the others, aiming homophobic slurs at Clyde over his gay father, and antisemitic pejoratives at Millie.
+The confrontation ends with George taunting Marty about his deceased father by repeatedly chanting, "His daddy splattered his brains all over the wall!"
+As Rocky tries to stop the fight, he accidentally shoves George off the boat and into the water.